Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

           return Response(status=status.HTTP_204_NO_CONTENT)

-Here, the ``get_perms_objects`` method returns a reference to the organisation on which permissions should be tested.
+Here, the ``get_perms_objects`` method returns a reference to the organization on which permissions should be tested.

 Use of the ``get_perms_objects`` method shortcuts all the other mechanisms that django-tutelary uses to determine permissions objects,